etwasmitbaum/dhbw-typst-horb/clean-dhbw/lib.typ

   glossary-spacing: 1.5em,
   /// The spacing between the chapter number the the heading in an outline entry. -> length
   outline-number-title-spacing: 1em,
-  /// The height of a outline entry (on single line). -> length
-  outline-entry-height: 1.1em,
   /// The space above a new level 1 chapter in outlines, should be equa to page-grid. -> length
   outline-new-chapter-spacing: 16pt,
   /// The abstract in the main language. -> content